danersilveira/logical_model_CSC_ewing_sarcoma/README.md

 # Logical model file used to generate the figures for the article entitled "Systems biology approach reveals the dynamics of cancer stem cell acquisition in Ewing sarcoma: the role of let-7 and miR-145 regulatory circuits"

-This repository aims to share the logical model regarding the article entitled "Systems biology approach reveals the dynamics of cancer stem cell acquisition in Ewing sarcoma: the role of let-7 and miR-145 regulatory circuits"
+This repository aims to share the logical model regarding the article entitled "Systems biology approach reveals the dynamics of cancer stem cell acquisition in Ewing sarcoma: the role of let-7 and miR-145 regulatory circuits".
+The scripts required to reproduce the data presented in the figures of the manuscript are also provided.

 ## Requirements